Seednode/roulette/README.md

   -h, --help            help for roulette
-  -p, --port int        port to listen on (default 8080) -r, --recursive       recurse into subdirectories -s, --successive      load the next sequential file, if possible -v, --verbose         log accessed files to stdout
+  -p, --port int        port to listen on (default 8080) -r, --recursive       recurse into subdirectories -v, --verbose         log accessed files to stdout

 Use "roulette [command] --help" for more information about a command.